David Croft (broadcaster): In popular culture

-Croft also voiced the character of Lofty Crofty in the European release of Planes.
+Croft also voiced the character of Lofty Crofty in the European release of Planes (2013).
 The character was the European equivalent of Colin Cowling.
+In 2023, Croft recorded sections of him speaking to be used on rapper IDK's 2023 album, F65.
+Croft's voice was also used for the Coachella performance from the same artist.
+Alongside Martin Brundle, Croft commentates on the racing sequences in the film F1 (2025).

 Radio presenter

 Croft has previously presented a midweek sports show and a Monday night football phone-in show on BBC London 94.9FM, where he has also stood in for Paul Ross and co-presented the Breakfast show first with JoAnne Good and then Gaby Roslin.

 Croft is a fan of rock music and is regular contributor to Primordial Radio with his Crofty's Tracks appearing on the afternoon show with Dewsbury.